AI4Money/.github/profile/README.md

-# How to make one million dollars in one day, starting from cloning this repository! 🤗
+How to make one million dollars in one day 🤗

 <!--